 Laws 1970, Chapter 136 abolished the existing ASRS Board and created a new board, an investment advisory council, and five new subsidiary boards.
 The subsidiary boards each represented different groups of state employees.
 The new ASRS Board no longer had the authority to determine how ASRS funds were invested; an investment management organization was created to be the sole arbiter of when and how ASRS funds were invested.
 The investment advisory council was created at that time and met once a quarter.

-Laws 1972, Chapter 51 set a compulsory retirement age of 70 for most state employees and officers, though that was changed to age 65 by Laws 1974, Chapter 120.
+Laws 1972, Chapter 51 set a compulsory retirement age of 70 for most state employees and officers, though that was changed to a policy of a “normal retirement date” at age 65 by Laws 1974, Chapter 120.
 The measure provided for certain exceptions.

 Laws 1975, Chapter 53 removed the administrator and finance manager positions and replaced them with a Board-appointed director position.